walkerRnD/codebuff/web/knowledge.md

 - Better user experience through clear error communication
 - Easier debugging by surfacing backend errors

-The referral system is a key feature of the Manicode web application.
+The referral system is a key feature of the Codebuff web application.
 It allows users to refer others and earn credits for successful referrals.

 ### High-Level Workflow